oyvindkinsey/avionmesh/README.md

-# avionmqtt
+# avionmesh

-A python library to bridge between Avi-on based lights and Home Assistant using MQTT
+A python library to for interacting with Avi-on based lights

+Forked from the original <https://github.com/oyvindkinsey/avionmqtt> repository, which will contain only the mqtt bits moving forward.

 ## support